Below are some examples of how the Living Lab Bus is being used in testing and developing new solutions.

 Better (road) weather predictions

-Foreca uses the Living Lab Bus for developing new solutions for measuring and predicting weather and road weather based on mobile (as in moving) sensor data.
+Foreca uses the Living Lab Bus for developing new solutions for measuring and predicting weather and road weather based on data collected from buses serving as mobile sensor platforms.

 Collecting passenger feedback